-Opportunities exist in private industry in areas such as retail and manufacturing, advising on consumer law or quality control.
+You may wish to move into the private sector where opportunities exist in areas such as retail and manufacturing, advising on consumer law or quality control.

-Some TSOs become consultants, running their own business or advising large companies.
-Experienced TSOs can sometimes obtain contract work via specialist employment agencies, while some move into education and lecture in consumer protection.
+It is possible to become a consultant, running your own business or advising large companies.
+As an experienced TSO, you could obtain contract work via specialist employment agencies, or move into education and lecture in consumer protection.

 There are some opportunities to work abroad.